Who the Friends are and what they do

 They also organise and host events at The National Archives, and sometimes in conjunction with other bodies such as the Friends of The Keep Archive (FoTKA) and The Friends of West Sussex Record Office (WSAS).

-The Friends’ magazine Magna is published once or twice a year and includes a range of interesting articles based upon the records held at The National Archives and elsewhere.
+The Friends’ magazine Magna is published once a year and includes a range of interesting articles based upon the records held at The National Archives and elsewhere.

 The FTNA Newsletter is sent periodically to members with information on events, news and snippets of interest.